NOAA-FIMS/FIMSdiags/README.md

 [![R-CMD-check](https://github.com/NOAA-FIMS/FIMSdiags/actions/workflows/call-r-cmd-check.yml/badge.svg)](https://github.com/NOAA-FIMS/FIMSdiags/actions/workflows/call-r-cmd-check.yml)

 FIMSdiags is a companion package to [FIMS](https://github.com/NOAA-FIMS/FIMS).
 It allows users to take a FIMS model and run common diagnostic analyses on their models.
-Currently the diagnostics included in the package are:
+FIMSdiags is in active development and we are continuously adding features and improving current ones.
+Currently, the available diagnostics in the package are:

 -   Retrospective analysis